Why Sue PG&E If You Have Homeowners Insurance?

 Replacement cost of the dwelling.
 Following the October 2017 fires, the cost for labor and materials increased across the North Bay, with the price per square foot to rebuild ranging from $250 to as high as $600 or more.
 In addition, expenses for architectural plans, structural engineering, and building permits typically fall under the dwelling limits of your policy.
 Losses can be compounded if you recently made renovations or upgrades to your home without an accompanying increase in coverage limits.
 Most importantly, you are not obligated to incur debt or borrow from other coverage categories (such as your personal property) to make up for a shortfall in replacement cost.

 Building code upgrades.
-For homeowners who choose to rebuild their home or remodel at a new location, the cost to comply with current building regulations can be significant.
-Some policies provide building code upgrade coverage (also known as Ordinance and Law or ONL) as additional insurance.
+For homeowners who choose to rebuild their home or renovate a replacement home, the cost to comply with current building regulations can be significant.
+Some policies provide building code upgrade coverage (also known as Building Ordinance or Law, or ONL) as an additional coverage limit.
 In other policies, this coverage is subject to and included within the stated dwelling limits.
 In either case, homeowners often experience a shortfall in this category.

 Diminution in property value.
 Insurance covers the structures on your property but does not protect against a loss in property value.
 If you do not rebuild, your legal damages would still include the decrease in fair market value of your property.
 This amount would be offset, however, by any insurance payments you receive related to the dwelling and other structures, such as actual cash value or base limits.